 Patagonia also makes a fully water-submergible Guidewater Sling Bag great for toting valuables you might not want to leave unattended at your campsite.

 Then there’s YETI’s Camino 35 Carry-All Tote Bag, a next-level tote bag designed to carry all your beach camping essentials.
 Made with waterproof materials, the Camino 35 Tote is great for carrying anything from wetsuits and extra towels to food containers or firewood.

 Another one of our recent favorites is the durable water-resistant Travel Duffel from Peak Design, made from 100% recycled and sustainable materials.
 It doesn’t look too bad, either!

 See Related: Best Travel Duffel Bags For Your Next Trip

 Want to cut to the chase?
 Download our printable beach packing list here:

 What should you bring for a day at the beach?

-Are there any specific beach items that are required for sun protection or safety?
+Are any specific beach items required for sun protection or safety?

 How can I organize my beach gear and accessories efficiently after my trip?

 Take our word for it – unload everything outside when you get home so you can wash the sand off before bringing it into your house or garage.
 If you purchase a large cooler for your trip, it can also double as a great storage bin when you get home – otherwise, consider this Pack-Away Bin with little storage cubes to help keep everything organized.